JamieBort/Portfolio-Website/Revamp2023.md

     * Style the navigation menu that displays when the navigation button is selected.
     * Deliberately choose text sizes.
     * Deliberately choose units.
+    * Modify the https://github.com/JamieBort/jamiebort.github.io/tree/basic_framework#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/dev#branch-structure, https://github.com/JamieBort/jamiebort.github.io/tree/Revamp2023#branch-structure and sections to reflect the new branches.
+    * Add the `Revamp2023.md` file to the Revamp2023 branch.
+Maybe add it to the dev branch too.
+    * So that as I/someone looks at the master branch they know the status of this project.